hr-survey.com

 Development

-1. Is able to control their own emotions.
+1. Is able to manage their own emotions.

 1. Is able to express themselves clearly.